seraevs/targil_v3/README.md

 Please note that the corrected version assumes that you have created the Dockerfile and zip_job.py script at the specified locations.

-## vCreated 2 Jenkinsfile pipeline jobs with the same logic, one Declarative and one Scripted:
+## Created 2 Jenkinsfile pipeline jobs with the same logic, one Declarative and one Scripted:
     a.
 The agent should be based on the Dockerfile you created in step 1.
     i.
 It should run in privileged mode with the label "zip-job-docker".
     b.
 The build stage should execute the zip_job.py you created in step 2.
     c.
-The publish stage should upload all the zip files created (only if the build stage succeeded) to the Artifactory you installed using the following properties:
+The publishing stage should upload all the zip files created (only if the build stage succeeded) to the Artifactory you installed using the following properties:
     i.
 Artifactory server: "http://192.168.44.133:8082/ui/native/jfrog-support-bundle/"
     ii.
 Artifactory user: "admin"
     iii.
 Artifactory password: "S#ystem1!"